-(vii) Dill - B.C., Canada
+(vi) Dill - B.C., Canada

 On January 23, 2012, the Company entered into an agreement with Fjordland Exploration Inc. ("Fjordland") to earn a 100% interest.
-Fjordland has to pay the Company \$25,000 cash and issue 250,000 shares to the Company within five days of Exchange approval, an additional 250,000 shares within one year of the initial payment and 1,500,000 shares upon the completion of a NI 43-101 Resources Estimate.
+Fjordland has to pay the Company \$25,000 cash and issue 250,000 shares to the Company within five days of Exchange approval, an additional 250,000 shares within one year of the initial payment.
+On January 21, 2013, Fjordland acquired a 100% interest in the property paying the Company \$25,000 cash and issuing 250,000 common shares to the Company.
+A further 1,500,000 shares are to be issued to the Company upon the completion of a NI 43-101 Resources Estimate.

-(viii) BP - Nevada, USA
+(vii) BP - Nevada, USA

 A helicopter supported reconnaissance program for Carlin type deposits was carried out in Nevada and a new, untested, jasperoid zone was identified and acquired by staking the BP claim block in 2010.
 It covers an area of hydrothermal alteration, including extensive jasperoid development and clay alteration in shale units.
-Preliminary sampling on this new property has found anomalous values in precious metals and pathfinder elements.
-During the three months ended September 30, 2012, the Company incurred \$32,870 of costs to maintain the property.
-In 2011 the Company completed a soil sampling survey on the project, the results of which are pending.
-The Company plans a geophysical and geochemical exploration program in 2013 to define targets for drilling.
+Preliminary sampling on this property found anomalous values in precious metals and pathfinder elements.
+During the three months ended December 31, 2012, the Company incurred \$1,824 of costs on the property.
+During the year ended December 31, 2012, the Company incurred \$34,694 of exploration costs compared to